 The Alliance ranked 350 companies on their environmental, nutritional and social impact in alignment with the Sustainable Development Goals (SDGs) which highlighted gaps in how the industry adjusts to climate change, human rights progression and contribution to healthy diets.

-It flagged up that 304 of the companies are not committed enough to eliminate forced labour and 202 lack the commitment to end child labour.
+It flagged up that 304 of the companies are not committed enough to eliminate forced labor and 202 lack the commitment to end child labor.

 The assessed companies are all part of WBA’s SDG2000 list, which measures the 2000 most influential companies in the world working towards achieving the SDGs.